 Prince Philip Designers Prize 50th anniversary

 Many important things seem to be celebrating their 50th anniversary this year.
-Mini, Barbie and the beer can are just three icons turning 50 in 2009 and another one close to our hearts is Prince Philip’s Designers prize, also born in 1959.
+Mini, Barbie and the beer can are just three icons turning 50 in 2009 and another one close to our hearts is the Prince Philip Designers prize, also born in 1959.

 Awarded annually to honour a landmark achievement in design, the prize is run by the Design Council and handed out by HRH himself.
 This being their half-centenary, the award was announced at Buckingham Palace and followed by a celebration of the very best of British design.
 Fittingly, given London’s ever-growing commitment to cycling, the 2009 winner is Andrew Ritchie, designer of the folding Brompton bike.